 There are a number of products available to make watering your lawn simple and even automatic, including water computers, timers, sprinklers and complete irrigation systems.

 A thick, lush lawn naturally prevents weeds from taking hold as there simply is no space for them to pop up.
-Many weeds can be manually removed, which is best done after rain or watering as the soil is looser and you’re more likely to pull the whole weed up, roots and all.
-Manual weeding doesn’t need to be painful either, products such as the GARDENA weeding trowel can help to make it easier.
+Many weeds can be manually removed, which is best done after rain or watering as the soil is looser and you’re more likely to pull up the whole weed.

 Scarifying or raking your lawn is an important task and best performed when weather conditions will assist the lawn to fully recover.
 Spring or autumn are the best times as they generally offer warmth, sun and rain but are not too hot or too cold.